HashNotAdam/blog/content/blog/008-cards-against-isolation-complete-devise-testing.md

 page manually that Devise uses its own error messages for this page, not the Rails flash messages that are used for sign-in.
 I'm not really sure why this discrepancy exists.
-These errors are only shown when there is an issue related to the form submission and, as such, as can simply test that an error is shown, not what the error is.
+These errors are only shown when there is an issue related to the form submission and, as such, we can simply test that an error is shown, not what the error is.
 This goes back to the idea that we are not testing implementation details—we are not interested in the specific words shown, only that the expected reaction occurs.